-Viewed today, Rivera’s “Detroit Industry” murals might have prefigured Detroit’s downfall, but also envision a renaissance.
-It harkens to the Earth, the races living and working in harmony, where much of the city has been cleared of slums and allowed to regrow with food crops, grasses and trees.
+Viewed today, “Detroit Industry” murals by Diego Rivera might have prefigured Detroit’s downfall, but also envision a renaissance.
+It harkens to the Earth, the races living and working in harmony, where sections of the city has been cleared of distressed neighborhoods and allowed to regrow with food crops, grasses and trees.

 Detroit Industry Murals: The Divergent Visions of Diego Rivera and Edsel Ford